valoriss/series-swe-interview/TypeScript/README.md

 Given the requirements of Gilded Rose, we may choose to support any special items that contain specific key words.
 To avoid overengineering, these features have not been added yet:

-<input type="checkbox" > Any item that starts with "Conjured" \
+- Any item that starts with "Conjured" \
-<input type="checkbox" > Any item that includes "Backstage passes" \
+- Any item that includes "Backstage passes" \
-<input type="checkbox" > Any item that includes "Sulfuras" \
+- Any item that includes "Sulfuras" \
-<input type="checkbox" > Any item that includes "Aged Brie" \
+- Any item that includes "Aged Brie" \
-<input type="checkbox" > Prettier or Eslint formatting rules \
+- Prettier or Eslint formatting rules \
-<input type="checkbox" > Implement more test cases if required \
+- Implement more test cases if required \
-<input type="checkbox" > Sometimes ts-node and absolute paths don't work nicely with each other in a consistent matter.
+- Sometimes ts-node and absolute paths don't work nicely with each other in a consistent matter.
 Explore options to compile the absolute paths.
 I found this on the `ts-node` docs https://github.com/TypeStrong/ts-node#paths-and-baseurl \
-<input type="checkbox" > Include tests for glided-rose constructor
+- Include tests for glided-rose constructor

 ## Project structure
 Below is the current project structure.
 Hopefully collaborators find it useful.